-CHRISTER GUSTAFSSON (1959) Employee representative (deputy) Education: Four-year education in technology Current position: Employee representative for Ledarna (the Association of Management and Professional Staff).
-Vattenfall employee since 1986, currently in the staff function for the engineering department, Forsmarks Kraftgrupp AB Other assignents: Representative for Energy & Technology, Confédération Européenne des Cadres (for energy issues) Elected: 2013 Board meeting attendance: 10/10 Directors who left the Board in 2018:

-The employee representative Ronny Ekwall, elected in 1999, resigned in connection with the Annual General Meeting on 25 April.
-Executive Group Management
+CHRISTER GUSTAFSSON (1959) Employee representative (deputy) Education: Four-year education in technology.
+Current position: Employee representative for Ledarna (the Association of Management and Professional Staff).
+Employed at Vattenfall since 1986, cur-rently in the staff function for the engineer ing department, Forsmarks Kraftgrupp AB.
+Other assigments: Representative for Energy & Technology, Confédération Européenne des Cadres (for energy issues).
+Elected: 2013 Board meeting attendence: 10/10 Directors who left the Board in 2019: The deputy employee representative Johnny Bernhardsson resigned in connection with the Annual General Meeting on 11 April.
+Board meeting attendence: 2/2 Executive Group Management

-MAGNUS HALL (1959) President and CEO Vattenfall employee since: 2014 Education: M. Sc.
-Industrial Engineering and Management Previous positions: President and CEO of the forestry group Holmen Other assignments: Chairman of NTM AB and Vice President of Eurelectric In 2018 Magnus Hall did not have any significant shareholdings in companies with which Vattenfall has business relations.
+MAGNUS HALL (1959) President and CEO Vattenfall employee since: 2014 Education: M.Sc.
+Industrial Engineering and Management.

+Previous positions: President and CEO of the forestry group Holmen.

+Other assignments: Chairman the Board of NTM AB and President in Eurelectric.
+In 2019 Magnus Hall did not have any significant shareholdings in companies with which Vattenfall has business relations.